Performance Metrics Glossary

 | Pearson Correlation | Correlation between trade sequence and cumulative profit |

-The graph output mode displays an ASCII equity curve where the X axis represents equal time periods rather than equal numbers of trades.
+The graph output mode displays two stacked ASCII panels where the X axis represents equal time periods rather than equal numbers of trades.
 This means each unit of horizontal space corresponds to the same amount of calendar time, making it easy to see when trades occurred and how performance varied over different market periods.

 The post-warmup backtest period is divided into equal calendar periods: